 Gynaecomastia means enlarged male breast tissue, affectionately known as ‘man boobs’.
-There are two types of gynaecomastia, one being glandular in nature with the other being fatty.
-Purely fatty male breast tissue is known as pseudo-gynaecomastia, and the best treatment is liposuction.
+There are two types of gynecomastia, one being glandular in nature with the other being fatty.
+Purely fatty male breast tissue is known as pseudo-gynaecomastia, and one of the treatment options is liposuction.

 Men with gynaecomastia or pseudo-gynaecomastia may feel a rubbery or firm mass, running in concentric circles outwards from the nipple.
 Alternatively, they could have excessive fatty deposits in the breasts.
 Estimates suggest that about 40 per cent of the male population is affected by enlarged breast tissue.

 Gyneco – woman, female

 The reason men may grow breasts is both simple and complex, but the crux of it is that when we’re nothing but a bunch of quickly multiplying cells in the womb, we all start biologically female.
 That is, we all develop female until the message is received for some of us to differentiate and switch.

 The instruction to differentiate to a boy or girl is in the sperm.
 Thus sperm dictates the sex of a baby, not the egg.
 This bit of biology is not by chance.
 A sperm is either male or female.
 The differentiation process from female to male occurs during foetal development, but we all start with the same gear, which is why men have nipples and can grow breasts.

 It might surprise you to discover that a biological man has as much physical capacity to breastfeed as a biological woman does.
 Men can also develop breast cancer.

 A trans woman (a biological male who identifies as a female) undergoing physical transition who wishes to grow breasts can do so; under the influence of naturally-occurring or introduced oestrogen, a biological male can and will grow breasts.